ietf-wg-gnap/gnap-core-protocol/draft-ietf-gnap-core-protocol.md

-The client instance saves the response and redirects the user to the interaction_uri by sending the following HTTP message to the user's browser.
+The client instance saves the response and redirects the user to the interaction_url by sending the following HTTP message to the user's browser.

 ~~~